jal90/Tic-Tac-Toe-Game/README.md

 Still to do:

-Multiplayer functionality (on different devices) is also something I'd like to attempt.
+Multiplayer functionality (on different devices) is something I'd like to attempt at some point.

-Adding some stats like games won and lost and tied (currently only show number of games played)